 Wetherspoons: love them or hate them, you actually love them.
 Not only does the prodigious pub chain keep many of the city's historic buildings intact, apparently it does cheap drinks too...

 1. The Crosse Keys, The City

 A flagship Wetherspoon, parping with pomp and circumstance, The Crosse Keys is all marbled columns, coffered ceilings, Victorian Baroque façade and a boozing arena large enough to house a fleet of Routemasters.
 It's the kind of place you can lord it up with an actually-affordable glass of fizz.

 If you're not best pleased with Wetherspoon converting flashy old banks like this into pubs, know that The Crosse Keys was originally an ancient coaching tavern of the same name.
 During construction of the banking house in 1851, a girder gave way causing a portion of wall to collapse.
 Five workers were killed.
 Next time you're here, raise a toast to their memory.

 2. The Mossy Well, Muswell Hill

-Interestingly, this pub brings the company back to its roots: as Wetherspoon founder Tim Martin explained to us, he set up London's first Wetherspoon in the 80s, just around the corner.
+The pub actually brings the company back to its roots: as Wetherspoon founder Tim Martin once explained to us, he set up London's first Wetherspoon in the 80s, just around the corner.